FOUNDATIONS: MATERIALS ENCYcLOPEDIA

 Installation — Negligible

-The use of timber pier foundations can eliminate the need for intensive excavation of the building site, mitigating one of the highest impacts on the local ecosystem.
+The use of helical pier foundations can eliminate the need for excavation of the building site, mitigating one of the highest impacts on the local ecosystem.
+The use of hydraulic equipment to drive piers will typically have lower impacts than excavation.

 Chart of Embodied energy & carbon